anderkve/FYS3150/book/writing_reports/introduction_to_latex.md

 ### Example report

-An example of a very good student report from a few years back can be found [here] (https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/example_report.pdf).
+An example of a very good student report from a few years back can be found [here](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/example_report.pdf).